Bus stop: Regulation

 All of these persons can clearly affect bus safety.
 They are required by the Bus Safety Act to ensure that, in carrying out their activities, they eliminate risks to health and safety if 'practicable' - or work to reduce those risks 'so far as is reasonably practicable'.
 This familiar practicability formula is borrowed from Victoria's Rail Safety Act (and a subsequent national model Rail Safety Bill) and the Occupational Health and Safety Act 2004.

+In Europe, as a rule, the design of roads and the placement of road signs are subject to detailed technical standards, the requirements of which should ensure the safety of local traffic regulation, and is subject to official approval.
+As a rule, it is permissible to place a stop of a bus line only in a place that is approved and marked as a bus stop.

 Research

-Many transit agencies have developed guidelines for preferred bus stop spacing.
-In most US cities, however, the typical bus stop spacing is between 650 and 900 feet (200–275 m), well below the optimal.